 Marie Jean Philip was born in Worcester, Massachusetts in 1953.
 She attended the American School for the Deaf in West Hartford, Connecticut.
 She then pursued higher education at Gallaudet College.
 After graduation, Marie worked for Northeastern University as one of the first Deaf teachers.
 She went on to receive a BA degree in Linguistics at Northeastern.
 Marie became the Bilingual-Bicultural Coordinator at The Learning Center for the Deaf in Framingham, Massachusetts.
 She was one of the original people to research, study and establish ASL as a recognized Language.
 She was internationally known for advocating for ASL and Deaf Culture.
 Marie Passed away unexpectedly in 1997.

-The ASL Program at Northeastern University recently completed its 2017 Marie Jean Philip ASL Poetry, Storytelling and Deaf Art Competition.
-Students from 21 schools and programs across the United States participated in the competition, and all winners were announced on the morning of Friday, March 31, at an awards ceremony which kicked off the 20th Annual ASL Festival celebration.
+The ASL Program at Northeastern University is currently in its 2018 Marie Jean Philip ASL Poetry, Storytelling and Deaf Art Competition.
+Deaf and Hard of Hearing students from 21 schools and programs across the United States participated in the 2017 competition, and all winners were announced on the morning of Friday, March 31, at an awards ceremony which kicked off the 20th Annual ASL Festival celebration.

 Marie Jean Philip